0n1cOn3/Foodcoop/README.md

 detection is performed using linear regression on the stored prices.

 The `PriceFetcher` class mimics a desktop browser when scraping the Swiss stores (Coop, Migros, Denner, Aldi Suisse, Lidl Suisse and Ottos Warenposten).
+When a site requires JavaScript, a headless QtWebEngine page is used automatically.
 Product links are resolved dynamically by searching the site before fetching the product page.
 The resolved URL is stored in the SQLite database so the application can detect when a store moves a product and update the saved link automatically.
 The scraping code is